mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **createPost**

-This action should be dispatched when we intend to create a new post.
+Dispatch this action to create a new post.

 ```javascript
 export function createPost(post: Post, files: any[] = []) {